 Look after your pot by rinsing it with water and wiping dry with a soft towel.
 Yixing clay is fragile so please handle with care.
 As the clay absorbs flavours, we strongly recommend reserving a tea pot for a specific type of tea.
 With time and good care your Yixing teapot will reward you with more sophisticated flavours.

-Our Yixing teapots are shipped via fully insured courier service (DHL) in the UK and worldwide.
-For customers outside the EU, please verify import duties in your country prior to purchasing.
-If you need any assistance, help or guidance with your purchase, please do not hesitate to contact us before or after placing your order [email protected].
+Our Yixing teapots are shipped via fully insured courier service in the UK and worldwide from London.
+For customers outside the UK, please verify import duties in your country prior to purchasing.
+If you need any assistance, help or guidance with your purchase, please do not hesitate to contact us before or after placing your order email@example.com.
 Shipped in a decorative protective box and pouch with a certificate from the master.